bcround/Learn_RN/README.md

 ***REMEMBER:*** If you install library that uses native code, then you need to restart your emulator. (e.g. `yarn android` or `npx pod-install` and `yarn ios`)

+***IOS BUILD ERROR***
+- Sometimes, `yarn ios` doesn't work due to bundle error.
+In this situation to fix,
+    1. First open a project with Xcode, and go to preference.
+Then, in locations tab, you will see the directory path to Derived Data.
+Go there, and Delte whole Derived Data folder.
+    2. Delete `ios/.xcworkspace`
+    3. Delete `Podfile.lock`
+    4. pod install again then `yarn ios`

 <details>
   <summary><h3>Chapter 3</h3></summary>